 The conversations surrounding the left guard position has lingered for the Redskins for a few seasons now as Washington continues to look for the type of player their offensive line needs who can stay healthy; it’s not an easy combination in today’s NFL.

 As camp draws near the left guard position still belongs to Shawn Lauvao, but third-year guard Arie Kouandjio will be pushing hard for a starting spot this summer.
 Kouandjio did well in two starts last season when Lauvao went down.
 Redskins assistants believe he’s ready to make the next step.
 Washington has a couple of options as it pertains to the rest of their depth chart, rookie Chase Roullier and current center Spencer Long can both play center and guard.
-It’s hard to believe that a seventh-round will actually challenge for a starting job, but he could play a role in the process.
+It’s hard to believe that a seventh-round pick will actually challenge for a starting job, but he could play a role in the process.

 Washington can save $4 million in cap space by releasing Lauvao.
 This decision appears to come down to how much has Kouandjio improved over last season.
 If he’s not ready, the team will likely stick with Lauvao for at least one more season.